-How Much Solar Do I Need?
+How Much Solar Power Do You Need For Your Home?

 “How much solar do I need?” or “What size solar panel do I need?”
 These are some of the first questions customers ask when they inquire about solar photovoltaic systems.
 However, answering them requires careful consideration.

-This is because there are various factors which will impact the number of panels you’ll need.
+This is because there are various factors that will impact the number of panels you’ll need.
 Some of them, such as personal expectations, are under your control.
 Others, such as the location of your house, are not.

 That’s why it’s very important to understand all these different factors.
 Once you do, you’ll be able to determine how much solar energy you actually need.
 To help you here, this article will list the things you need to consider before you can get an answer to the titular question.

-Before proceeding, it’s important to be clear on one thing.
 When people talk about the size of solar panels, they are referring to their capacity.
 In other words, they are talking about the output they can deliver across the day.

 The units to use here are watt (W) and kilowatt (kW).
 Furthermore, what matters is the total capacity of the entire system.
 So, a panel may have a 250W capacity and you have 20 of them.
 Or, they may be 350W panels but there are 14 or 15 of them.
 The end result is the same.
 You get a 5000W or a 5kW system.
 That is the number that matters and what you will see.